Ortho - Foot and Ankle, Orthopedics, Sports - Foot and Ankle, Sports Health

 KDF Marathon, Kentucky Derby Marathon Training, Sports Health

-Make 2023 your year to run a marathon
+Make this your year to run a marathon

-If 2023 is your year to run the GE Appliances Kentucky Derby Festival miniMarathon/Marathon, read on!
+If this is your year to run the GE Appliances Kentucky Derby Festival miniMarathon/Marathon, read on!
 The keys to running a successful marathon or miniMarathon are planning and pacing.
-The Norton Sports Health training program builds on mileage throughout the weeks leading up to the April 29 races.
-You’ll have a planned schedule and learn…
+The Norton Sports Health training program builds on mileage throughout the weeks leading up to the race.
+You’ll have a planned schedule and learn pacing so you don’t…

 Read Full Story